breakfastquay/rubberband/README.md

 4d.
 Building on macOS
 ---------------------

-A Makefile for macOS is provided as Makefile.osx.
+A Makefile for macOS is provided as `Makefile.osx`.

 Adjust the Makefile according to your preference for compiler and platform SDK, FFT and resampler implementations.
 The default is to use the Accelerate framework and the Speex resampler.
-Then run e.g. "make -f Makefile.osx library" in a terminal window to build.
+Then run e.g. `make -f Makefile.osx library` in a terminal window to build.
 You will need the Xcode command-line tools installed.

-(You probably don't want to use the configure script on macOS -- just use Makefile.osx directly.)
+(You probably don't want to use the configure script on macOS -- just use `Makefile.osx` directly.)

 The following Makefile targets are available: